openaustralia/morph/app/views/documentation/tutorial.md

 This is the link to the GitHub repository of your scraper’s code.
 Click the button to copy the url to your clipboard.

-Open terminal on your local computer and `cd` to the directory you want to work in.
+Open your computer’s command line and `cd` to the directory you want to work in.
 Type `git clone ` then paste in the url you copied to get something like: